ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 This tutorial is compatible with VPC for Generation 1 compute.
 {:note}

 This tutorial walks you through the steps of setting up isolated workloads by provisioning VPCs in different IBM Cloud regions.
 Regions with subnets and virtual server instances (VSIs).
-These VSIs are created in multiple zones within a region to increase resiliency within a region and globally by configuring load balancers with back-end pools, front-end listeners and proper health checks.
+These VSIs are created in multiple zones within a region to ensure high availability of the application, to increase resiliency within a region and globally by configuring load balancers with back-end pools, front-end listeners and proper health checks.

 For global load balancer, you will provision an {{site.data.keyword.cis_full_notm}} ({{site.data.keyword.cis_short_notm}}) service from the catalog and for managing the SSL certificate for all incoming HTTPS requests, {{site.data.keyword.cloudcerts_long_notm}} catalog service will be created and the certificate along with the private key will be imported.